uBlockOrigin/uAssets/README.md

 If the ABP-compatible fixes are for high-traffic sites, they should be added to uBO filters until they are added to EasyList.

+Circumventing a paywall is considered [out of scope](https://github.com/uBlockOrigin/uAssets/issues/2317#issuecomment-392009540)